 The bartenders make the steadier money and get tips, so that’s the job you really want.
 You’re not going to make great money though, we’re talking about 5-6 euros per hour so about 30 euros per night if you do a 5 hour shift.
 But in towns like this it’s enough to get by and you have a good time while you’re doing it.
 Flyers sometimes get paid based on how many people they bring into the bar, but other bars pay 5 euros per hour.
 It’s best to be paid hourly because if you don’t get many people in, you’re going home empty handed.
 You do get paid in alcohol though, so you basically get a free night out.

-4.)
-Tell us what the lifestyle of a bartending abroad is really like
+What the lifestyle of a bartending abroad is really like?

 The lifestyle is basically partying at night, then either lying in bed hungover as hell, or hitting the beach in the day.
 You drink as much free alcohol as you like when you’re on the job, which inevitably results in debauchery and sex.
 All the workers know each other and obviously some start hooking up, but some have a strict policy of only hooking up with tourists so as not to complicate things.
 No matter what, the stories all come out the following day.
 Nothing stays a secret for more than 5 minutes.

 Hours vary a bit depending on where you go.
 Adventure travel jobs in Ios Greece are pretty hardcore.
 You usually work from about 9/10pm till 4am in the morning, although some bars don’t close till 6am.
 The next day you have to drag yourself out of bed to clean up the bar at 2pm, then hit the beach to promote your bar and get backpackers interested.

 In Lagos (Portugal) you’ll typically work from about 9 pm till 2am, clean the bar, then party until 4am when the last bar closes.
 Days are spent relaxing on the beach listening to people shout “mate how drunk were YOU last night!”